 |Salary:||The starting salary will be from £40,745 up to £49,841 on Grade F, depending on qualifications and experience.|

-Applicants will possess a relevant PhD or equivalent qualification/experience in a related field of study.
-The successful applicant will be a nationally recognised authority in Microbiology and/or Phage biology and possess sufficient specialist knowledge in the discipline to develop research programmes and methodologies.
+Applicants will possess a relevant PhD or equivalent qualification/experience in mathematical biology, systems biology or bioinformatics.
+The successful applicant will be a nationally recognised authority and possess sufficient specialist knowledge in the discipline to develop research programmes and methodologies.
 The successful applicant will also be able to work collaboratively, supervise the work of others and act as team leader as required.
-Applicants will be able to demonstrate strong skills and expertise in experimental techniques relevant to the project, data analysis and writing.
+Applicants will have research expertise in high-throughput data analysis with competence in a UNIX/Linux environment and programming/scripting language.
+You will have experience in next generation sequencing pipelines, including transcriptomics, chromatin accessibility and single cell analyses.
+You should have a general understanding of molecular cell biology and be able to work in productive partnerships with experimental researchers.
+Specific knowledge of stem cell or developmental biology is not required, but you will have experience with biological data and be motivated to analyse and model biological processes.

-For further information please contact Prof. Edze Westra, e-mail E.R.Westra@ex.ac.uk.
+For further information please contact Austin Smith, e-mail email@example.com.

 Type / Role: